SouthbankSoftware/proofable/node_sdk/README.md

         );
 ```

-When getting key-values from the trie, e.g. [`client.getTrieKeyValues`], they will always be sorted according to the key's alphabetical order.
-When setting key-values, you can also make multiple [`client.setTrieKeyValues`] calls as a way to build up a large trie incrementally
+When getting key-values from the trie, e.g. [`getTrieKeyValuesPromise`](docs/modules/_api_api_.html#gettriekeyvaluespromise), they will always be sorted according to the key's alphabetical order.
+When setting key-values, you can also make multiple [`setTrieKeyValuesPromise`](docs/modules/_api_api_.html#settriekeyvaluespromise) calls as a way to build up a large trie incrementally

 ### Step 4: Create a proof for the key-values